Not All Returns Are Created Equal: Understanding Post-Tax Yields in Real Estate and Private Credit Investments

 Why post-tax yields matter

 The returns you see advertised for various investments often represent pre-tax figures.
-While these numbers are helpful for initial comparisons, they don’t always tell the whole story.
-Different asset classes are subject to different tax treatments, so two investments with identical pre-tax returns can lead to significantly different net profits.
+While those numbers can be useful for initial comparisons, they do not always tell the full story.
+Different asset classes and income types can be taxed differently, so two investments with similar pre-tax yields can lead to meaningfully different after-tax results.

 The tax advantages of REITs

-Arrived’s investment offerings, including the Private Credit Fund, individual single family property offerings, and the Single Family Residential Fund, are all structured as Real Estate Investment Trusts (REITs).
-This structure unlocks tax benefits that enhance post-tax yields.
+Certain Arrived investments, including the Private Credit Fund, individual single family property offerings, and the Single Family Residential Fund, are structured as Real Estate Investment Trusts (REITs).
+This structure unlocks tax benefits that can enhance post-tax yields.

 Some benefits that come from investing in REIT-qualified offerings include: